buniatyann/Home-Work-Repository/Synopsys/C++AudWork/README.md

 #### **`make_shared<T>(Args&&... args)`**
 Creates and returns a `SharedPtr` managing an object of type `T` constructed with the given arguments `args...`.

+Team members:
+- Buniatyan Narek
-Team members: Buniatyan Narek and Stepanyan Zemfira
+- Stepanyan Zemfira